“Your desktop gets scanned for trojan back doors. But what about the backdoors in your cloud?”

 Application-specific Passwords: they bypass multi-factor authentication and never change

 In order to support older email apps, both Google and Office 365 offer “application-specific passwords.”
 These are separate and permanent login passwords that bypass multi-factor authentication and grant the same access as the user’s own credentials.
-These connections are ‘invisible’ to the user and never expire, even if the they change their own password.
-While designed for legacy email access, they can actually be used for most any type of connection, legitimate or nefarious.
+These connections are ‘invisible' to the user and never expire, even if they change their own password.
+While designed for legacy email access, they can actually be used for almost any type of connection, legitimate or nefarious.

 API-based Cloud Access Trojans